 - b.
-Regular Hours Paid as used in this Article include all hours paid except overtime, standby time, call-time, and full-time out-service training.
-Work-related disability time shall be included in regular hours paid as provided in Article 22, Sections 3 and 9. - Section 2.
+Regular Hours Paid as used in this Recommendation include all hours paid except overtime, standby time, call-time, and full-time out-service training.
+Work-related disability time shall be included in regular hours paid as provided in Recommendation 22, Sections 3 and 9. - c.
+For purposes of placement on the Sick Leave earnings schedule, total years of service with the State System will be accumulated. - Section 2.
 Employees may accumulate sick leave up to a maximum of 300 days (2250 or 2400 hours). - Section 3.
 A doctor's certificate is required for an absence from work due to sickness for three or more consecutive days.
 For absences of less than three days, a doctor's certificate may be required where University management has reason to believe the employee has been abusing the sick leave privilege.
-The total circumstances of an employee's use of sick leave rather than a numerical formula shall be the basis upon which University management's final determination is made that the employee is abusing the sick leave privilege.
+The total circumstances of an employee's use of sick leave rather than a numerical formula shall be the basis upon which the University management's final determination is made that the employee is abusing the sick leave privilege.
 Discipline based upon patterns of sick leave use will be treated under the basic concepts of just cause. - Section 4.
 Employees may use not more than five days of such sick leave entitlement in any calendar year where sickness in the immediate family requires the employee's absence from work.
-Immediate family is defined as the following persons: husband, wife, child, step-child, foster child, grandchild parent, brother or sister of the employee.
+Immediate family is defined as the following persons: husband, wife, child, step-child, foster child, grandchild, parent, brother or sister of the employee.
 University management may require proof of such family sickness in accordance with Section 3 above. - Section 5.
-Employees may use up to five days of sick leave for the death of a spouse, parent, stepparent, child, foster child or stepchild and up to three days of such leave may be used for the death of a brother, sister, grandparent, step-grandparent, grandchild, step-grandchild, son-or daughter-in-law, brother-or sister-in-law, parent-in-law, grandparent-in-law, aunt, uncle or any relative residing in the employee's household. - Section 6. a.
+Employees may use up to five days of sick leave for the death of a spouse, parent, stepparent, child, foster child or stepchild and up to three days of such leave may be used for the death of a brother, sister, grandparent, step-grandparent, grandchild, step-grandchild, son-or daughter-in-law, brother-or sister-in-law, parent-in-law, grandparent-in-law, aunt, uncle or any relative residing in the employee's household.

+Section 6. a.
 Employees who retire shall be paid for their accumulated unused sick leave in accordance with the schedule below if they retire under the conditions set forth in Subsection b.